oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     design goals (human readability, efficiency), and style preferences for documents in that format.

 * **Instance**:
-    An instance, or API value, is an item of application information defined by an information model type.
+    An instance, or API value, is an item of information that satisfies the structure and value constraints defined by a type.
+Types are defined by an information modeling language; JADN types are:
-    An instance has the base type and satisfies all additional value constraints specified in the type definition.
-    The base types defined in [Section 3](#3-jadn-types) are:
     * **Primitive:** Boolean, Binary, Integer, Number, String
     * **Enumeration:** Enumerated
     * **Structured:** Array, ArrayOf, Choice, Map, MapOf, Record.

-* **Equality**:
+* **Instance Equality**:
-    Two instances are equal if and only if they are of the same type and have the same value according to the information model.
+    Two instances are equal if and only if they are of the same type and have the same information value.
     Formatting differences, including a document's data format, are insignificant.
     An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
     A Record instance serialized as an array is equal to a Record instance serialized as a map